coderefinery/git-intro/_episodes/05-undoing.md

 2d79e7e adding ingredients and instructions
 ```

+Exercise:

+- Create a commit.
+- Revert the commit with `git revert`.
+- Inspect the history with `git log --oneline`.
-Now try `git show` on both the reverted and the newly created commit.
+- Now try `git show` on both the reverted and the newly created commit.

 ---